 How long does the assessment take?

 Assessments are tailored to the individual, so the time taken will vary.
-The average assessment takes around two and a half hours.
+The average assessment takes around three and a half hours.

 How long does the report take?

 The report is normally completed within three weeks of the assessment.
 In urgent cases, we always try our best to accommodate an earlier deadline.